CDM Benefits

 CDM projects earn tradable, saleable certified emission reduction (CER) credits that can be used by industrialised countries to meet a part of their emission reduction targets under the Kyoto Protocol.

 Benefits of CDM projects include investment in climate change mitigation projects in developing countries, transfer or diffusion of technology in the host countries, as well as improvement in the livelihood of communities through the creation of employment or increased economic activity.
-This page serves to highlight where and how this occurs across the globe.
+This page serves to highlight where, how and what has been the impact of the CDM across the globe.

 Benefits of the CDM up to 2011